flyingfisch/flyingfisch.github.io-src/_drafts/_posts/grocery-stores-are-broken.md

 This is not an exhaustive list, nor are these necessarily the best or even good solutions.
 The intention I had in posting this is to raise awareness about one of the most common yet unaddressed issues we encounter in day-to-day life.

-A future with self-driving cars and colonies in space is fun to think about, but a future where these experiences are resolved is also important.
+A future with self-driving cars and colonies in space is fun to think about, but a future where experiences such as these are resolved is also important.
 The best thing is, that future can start today.